 I am an Assistant Professor of Political Science at Colorado State University.
 I study the political economy of natural resources, with a focus on how international organizations promote natural resource governance in the Global South.
-Other topics of interest include statistical capacity, energy transitions, and economic development broadly defined.
+Other topics of interest include sovereign debt, statistical capacity, energy transitions, and economic development broadly defined.

 Between 2020 and 2022, I was a Junior Research Fellow at the Carlos III – Juan March Institute in Madrid.
 Before that, I received a PhD in Government and an MS in Statistics from the University of Texas at Austin, in addition to degrees in Political Science and Latin American Studies from Freie Universität Berlin.
 I was born in Brazil and named Iasmin (rather than the more traditional variant Yasmin) because Y was not a letter of the Portuguese alphabet at the time.
 In my free time, I like to run, bike, cook, and read novels; you can check out what I am currently reading here.

 Undergraduate: International Relations (Spring 2023), Global Environmental Politics (Fall 2022, Spring 2023), International Organization (Fall 2022)